Background pattern

 Do not freeze.

-Do not use FERIV after the expiration date shown on the packaging.
+Do not use FERIV after the expiration date shown on the package.
 The expiration date is the last day of the month indicated.

-After the first opening of the packaging, the product must be used immediately.
+After the first opening of the package, the product should be used immediately.

-Once the medication is diluted in a 0.9% sodium chloride solution, it must be used immediately.
-If not used immediately, the solution should not exceed 3 hours at room temperature unless the dilution was performed in validated and controlled aseptic conditions.
+The medication, once diluted in a 0.9% sodium chloride solution, should be used immediately.
+If it is not used immediately, the solution should not exceed 3 hours at room temperature, unless the dilution has been performed under validated and controlled aseptic conditions.

-FERIV is presented as a translucent, dark brown aqueous solution.
-Before use, a visual inspection of the ampoules must be performed to check for sediment or damage.
-Only ampoules without sediment and with a homogeneous solution should be used.
+FERIV is presented as a clear, dark brown aqueous solution.
+Before use, a visual inspection of the ampoules should be performed for any sediment or damage.
+Only ampoules without sediment and containing a homogeneous solution should be used.

-Medicines should not be disposed of through drains or in the trash.
-Ask your pharmacist how to dispose of unused packaging and medications.
+Medicines should not be disposed of through wastewater or household waste.
+Ask your pharmacist how to dispose of the package and any unused medication.
 This will help protect the environment.

 6. ADDITIONAL INFORMATION